sdjebali/sdjebali.github.io/index.md

 For now, I would like to focus on the enhancer/gene relationships that can be obtained using chromatin conformation (3D) data, and their evolution with time, using comparative genomics on different vertebrate species.

 Coming back to the original question of many international functional annotation consortia I was a member of (ENCODE, mouseENCODE, FANTOM, GTEx), I would like to use enhancer/gene relationships of cell types related to a given polygenic human disease, to better fine-map the variants associated to this disease.
 In this context, we have recently developed [PaintorPipe](https://github.com/sdjebali/PaintorPipe) to fine-map causal variants of human traits based on GWAS summary statistics data and on functional annotations.
+For this I am working with [Jean Monlong](https://jmonlong.github.io/) at IRSD.